J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Discussion

 \subsubsection{Quiescent and star-forming galaxies in GAEA}

-To distinguish between quiescent and star-forming galaxies in the GAEA simulation, we adopt the specific star formation rate (sSFR) as a classification criterion.
-GAEA associate a SFR estimate to each model galaxy, and in some cases these value can be very small.
-In order to take observational effects into account, we apply the same procedure as in \cite{de2024tracing} and we assign to each model galaxy with a ${\rm SFR} < 10^{-4}$ a new SFR value with eq. \ref{eq:sfr_gaea}, who impose an upper limit based on the empirical locus of quiescent galaxies in the SDSS:
+To distinguish between Q and SF galaxies in the GAEA simulation, we adopted the sSFR as a classification criterion.
+GAEA associates an SFR estimate with each model galaxy, and in some cases these values can be very small.
+To take observational effects into account, we applied the same procedure as in \citet{de2024tracing} and assigned a new SFR value to each model galaxy with ${\rm SFR} < 10^{-4}$ using Eq.~\ref{eq:sfr_gaea}, which imposes an upper limit based on the empirical locus of Q galaxies in the SDSS:

 where $M_\star$ is in units of $M_\odot$.
-We apply this value to all GAEA galaxies with ${\rm SFR} < 10^{-4}$, and introduce a log-normal scatter of 0.25 dex to mimic observational uncertainties.

-In our J-PLUS DR3 data, the separation between quiescent and star-forming galaxies is defined by a threshold at $\log({\rm sSFR}) = -10.2$.
-Normally, GAEA studies often apply the cut in $\log({\rm sSFR}) = -11.0$, as evident in Fig.~\ref{fig:split_gaea}.
+We applied this value to all GAEA galaxies with ${\rm SFR} < 10^{-4}$ and introduced a lognormal scatter of 0.25 dex to mimic observational uncertainties.
+In our J-PLUS DR3 data, the separation between Q and SF galaxies is defined by a threshold at $\log(\mathrm{sSFR}) = -10.2$.
+In contrast, GAEA studies often adopt a more conservative cut at $\log(\mathrm{sSFR}) = -11.0$ to define quenched systems.
+As shown in Fig.~\ref{fig:split_gaea}, both thresholds lie in the valley between the SF main sequence and the quenched population.